VishalDeoPrasad/Data-Analysis/README.md

   - (0) indicates no linear correlation.
 By calculating the correlation matrix, you can quickly understand how different variables in your dataset are related to each other.
 This is valuable for various data analysis tasks, such as:

-1. Identifying Relationships: You can identify which variables have strong positive or negative relationships.
+1. **Identifying Relationships**: You can identify which variables have strong positive or negative relationships.
 For example, if the correlation coefficient between two variables is close to 1, it suggests a strong positive correlation, and if it's close to -1, it suggests a strong negative correlation.

-1. Multicollinearity: In the context of regression analysis, high correlation between independent variables might indicate multicollinearity.
+1. **Multicollinearity**: In the context of regression analysis, high correlation between independent variables might indicate multicollinearity.
 Multicollinearity can affect the stability and interpretability of the regression coefficients.

-1. Feature Selection: In machine learning, you might use the correlation matrix to identify and remove highly correlated features, reducing redundancy in your feature set.
+1. **Feature Selection**: In machine learning, you might use the correlation matrix to identify and remove highly correlated features, reducing redundancy in your feature set.

-1. Data Exploration: Exploring the correlation matrix can provide insights into the structure of the data and guide further analysis.
+1. **Data Exploration**: Exploring the correlation matrix can provide insights into the structure of the data and guide further analysis.
 ```python
 # Calculate the correlation matrix
 correlation_matrix = df.corr()